letyang23/User-level-thread-library/REPORT.md

 driver function, initiates the thread scheduler.
 It creates the ready queue, designates the idle thread as the current thread, and creates the initial thread.
 It then enters a loop, repeatedly yielding control to the next ready thread until all threads have completed.
+We conducted the test using the files `uthread_hello.c` and `uthread_yield.c` that were provided by the professor.
 ## Phase 3: Semaphore
 In this phase, to manage synchronization among multiple threads in a multithreaded environment, we focus on the implementation of semaphores, a